Peter Högl: Capture of Hermann Fegelein

-On 27 April 1945, Högl was sent out from the Chancellery to find Heinrich Himmler's liaison man in Berlin, SS-Gruppenführer and Generalleutnant of the Waffen-SS Hermann Fegelein who had abandoned his post at the Führerbunker.
+On 27 April 1945, Högl was sent out from the Chancellery to find Heinrich Himmler's liaison man in Berlin, SS-Gruppenführer and Generalleutnant of the Waffen-SS Hermann Fegelein, who had abandoned his post at the Führerbunker.
 Fegelein was caught by the RSD squad in his Berlin apartment, wearing civilian clothes and preparing to flee to Sweden or Switzerland.
-He was carrying cash—German and foreign—and jewellery, some of which belonged to Eva Braun.
+He was carrying German and foreign cash and jewellery, some of which belonged to Eva Braun.
 Fegelein was intoxicated when arrested by Högl and brought back to the Führerbunker where he was kept in a makeshift cell.
 The following evening, Hitler was informed of the BBC broadcast of a Reuters news report about Himmler's attempted negotiations with the Western Allies via Count Folke Bernadotte of Sweden.
 Hitler in a rage ordered Himmler's arrest.
-Further, a military tribunal was ordered by Hitler to court-martial Fegelein.
-Waffen-SS General Wilhelm Mohnke presided over the tribunal which included Generals Rattenhuber, Hans Krebs and Wilhelm Burgdorf.
+A military tribunal was ordered by Hitler to court-martial Fegelein.
+Waffen-SS General Wilhelm Mohnke presided over the tribunal, which included Generals Rattenhuber, Hans Krebs and Wilhelm Burgdorf.
 Although he was certain Fegelein was "guilty of flagrant desertion", Mohnke persuaded his fellow judges to close the proceedings and turned the defendant over to General Rattenhuber and his security squad.
 Mohnke never saw Fegelein again.

 Death

 After Hitler's death on 30 April, Högl, Ewald Lindloff, Hans Reisser, and Heinz Linge carried his corpse up the stairs to ground level and through the bunker's emergency exit to the bombed-out garden behind the Reich Chancellery.
 There, Högl and the others witnessed the cremation of Hitler and Eva Braun.
 On the following night of 1 May, Högl joined Rattenhuber in his attempt to break-out from the Soviet Red Army encirclement.
-After midnight on 2 May 1945, he was wounded in the head while crossing the Weidendammer Bridge and died of his injuries.
+After midnight on 2 May 1945, he was wounded in the head while crossing the Weidendammer Bridge with Lindloff and Georg Betz.
+Högl, Lindloff and Betz all died from the injuries they sustained while crossing the bridge under heavy fire from Soviet tanks and guns.
 Högl was 47 years old.